Mat1020/RaspPi-LED/README.md

 # Controlling LED with Raspberry Pi GPIO
 A repositorie to control any color or more than one LED with your Raspberry Pi.
 From this repositorie, it'll guide and teach you from everything you need to know about LEDs.
-From how to get started with LEDs with your Raspberry Pi in a begginer project, to how to do fancy circuits with LEDs with your Raspberry Pi all in by step-by-step.
+From how to get started with LEDs with your Raspberry Pi in a begginer project, to how to do fancy circuits with LEDs with your Raspberry Pi, all in step-by-step.

 This repositorie idea should be addacted to every version of Raspberry Pi.